Busman's Holiday (clip 2)

 - Do you think you could still meet 'a young crofter who hasn't even seen a train' today?

-Geography: Research the activities of the oil lobby in promoting motor travel as opposed to rail travel?
+Research the activities of oil companies in promoting motor travel as opposed to rail travel?

-English: Write a poem about the landscape of your village.
+Write a poem about the scenery in your area.

-Geography: Research the geology of Sutherland.
+Research the geology of Sutherland.
 What kind terrain is and how was it formed?
-How does Sutherland differ from Caithness in relation to terrain?
-Why is this?
-Research using a contour map.

 |Resource Rights Holder||National Library of Scotland|